The importance of refactoring in code readability

 end

-First, we changed the present? method to nil? because we only expect instances of a Period class or nil values, this allows us to change the unless condition to an if condition, which makes the code more readable in this specific case.
-We also removed the aux_date variable and used the min_by method to get the object with the minimum end_date value.
+First, we changed the present? method to nil? because we only expect instances of a Period class or nil values.
+This allows us to change the unless condition to an if condition, which makes the code more readable in this specific case.
+We also removed the aux_date variable and used the min_by method to get the object with the minimum date value.

 def next_payment